Rugged enough to survive the harsh conditions of the duck marsh and put meat on the table, these are among the top waterfowl shotguns available today.

 The Browning BPS (Browning Pump Shotgun) has been around for more than 50 years and has proved itself in the field.
 Browning saw fit this year to make a few improvements to this shotgun—which is no stranger to the duck marsh.
 A redesigned stock and forearms, the addition of Browning’s Inflex recoil system and a larger, more glove-friendly trigger guard are all changes the duck and goose hunter will have no problem with.

-Also new for 2019 is the BPS Waterfowl model, which is decked out in Mossy Oak Shadow Grass Blades camo.
-The BPS Waterfowl model weighs 8 pounds and has a 3½-inch chamber for when you want to shoot the big stuff on geese.
+The BPS is also now available with a Mossy Oak Shadow Grass Habitat camo pattern for waterfowlers.
+This model weighs 8 pounds and has a 3½-inch chamber for when you want to shoot the big stuff on geese.
 It ships with three Invector Plus chokes, has a 26-inch barrel, 14½-inch length of pull and comes with sling swivel studs to better pack it through the swamp.
 This is a lot of shotgun.

 Remington V3 Pro Waterfowl